dedalusj/ddns/README.md

 #### Development

 DDNS relies on [Glide](https://glide.sh) to version its dependencies.
-After installing Glide simply run `glide up` to download the dependencies.
+After installing Glide simply run `glide install` to download the dependencies.

 To build DDNS run `make build`.